astronomer/astro-docs/enterprise/v0.25/04_deploy/03_deploy-cli.md

 If you've used the Astronomer CLI to develop locally, you'll find it similarly easy to deploy code to an Airflow Deployment on Astronomer Enterprise.

-This guide will walk you through the process of deploying code to Astronomer using the Astronomer CLI.
+This guide provides the setup steps for deploying code to Astronomer using the Astronomer CLI.

 For those looking to automate the deploy process, refer to [Deploy to Astronomer via CI/CD](/docs/enterprise/v0.25/deploy/ci-cd/).